dfinity/portal/docs/developer-docs/integrations/https-outcalls/https-outcalls-how-to-use.md

 -   `method` - currently, only `GET`, `HEAD`, and `POST` are supported

--   `headers` - list of HTTP request headers and their corresponding values
+-   `headers`: list of HTTP request headers and their corresponding values.

 -   `body` - optional, the content of the request's body